-policy 8G-1.11 policy 8A-6.11 Community and subarea plans should be coordinated between state and local government and private enterprises to identify and address the implementation of multimodal pedestrian, bicycle and (where appropriate) equestrian facilities that provide recreational transportation opportunities as well as as safe, efficient and convenient access to residential neighborhoods, schools, parks and recreation facilities, commercial districts, activity centers, tourist areas and established or planned multi-use trails.
+policy 8G-1.11 Community and subarea plans should be coordinated between state and local government and private enterprises to identify and address the implementation of multimodal facilities that provide recreational transportation opportunities as well as as safe, efficient and convenient access to residential neighborhoods, schools, parks and recreation facilities, commercial districts, activity centers, tourist areas and established or planned multi-use trails.

-policy 8G-1.12 policy 8A-6.12 Emphasize maintenance of existing non-motorized active transportation facilities, including road sweeping, striping, signing, and debris removal, and the ongoing development of smooth and continuous road shoulders, including asphalt overlays or enhanced chip sealing where appropriate and feasible.
+policy 8G-1.12 Emphasize maintenance of existing active transportation facilities, including road sweeping, striping, signing, and debris removal, and the ongoing development of smooth and continuous road shoulders, including asphalt overlays or enhanced chip sealing where appropriate and feasible.